 The speed was decent enough to download Netflix shows even if it took a while.

 What surprised me was that in 3 out of 4 hotels I’ve stayed at Facebook was banned and I needed VPN to access it.

 Another surprise was that in Khiva and Bukhara as well as some train stations (Urgench for sure) there was a free internet opened and working fine as well.

 If you’d like to do that there are plenty of shops by mobile phone providers around.

 Taking pictures in Uzbekistan

 I’ve read horrific stories where tourists were asked to delete all the pictures from their time in Uzbekistan only because there was a military official barely seen in the corner.

 To be on the safe side before leaving the country I’ve hidden all the pictures on my computer and went through all those that I had on the memory card to delete all the suspicious ones but at the airport in Tashkent no one asked me to see the pictures and go through my files.
-It might be different at the land crossing though.

 What to buy in Uzbekistan

 You enter a madresa and then you see numerous stands with all the souvenirs that kind of spoil the visit.

 Is it expensive to visit Uzbekistan?

 We didn’t really look for the cheapest places to eat, we went inside probably every possible monument and in general we didn’t really save money.

-Altogether the cost of the 7 day trip to Uzbekistan were $630, including everything (also getting there from Poland and obtaining the visa).
+Altogether the cost of the 7 day trip to Uzbekistan was $630, including everything (also getting there from Poland and obtaining the visa).

 If there is anything else you would like to know that I haven’t thought of feel free to ask below in the comments or at the amazing Facebook group I’m a founder of.

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 26.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!